ansible/awx/requirements/README.md

 ImportError: cannot import name 'KeyVaultClient'
 ```

-### slackclient

-Imports as used in `awx/main/notifications/slack_backend.py` changed
-in version 2.0.
-This plugin code will need to change and be re-tested
-as the upgrade takes place.

 ### django-jsonfield

 Instead of calling a `loads()` operation, the returned value is casted into